NVIDIA/cuda-quantum/docs/sphinx/install.rst

 take a look at the section below on how to use `Singularity`_ instead.

 Docker images for all CUDA Quantum releases are available on the `NGC Container Registry`_.
-In addition to publishing stable releases, we also publish docker images whenever we update the main branch, or release branches, on our `GitHub repository <https://github.com/NVIDIA/cuda-quantum>`_.
+In addition to publishing `stable releases <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda-quantum/tags>`__, we also publish docker images whenever we update certain branches on our `GitHub repository <https://github.com/NVIDIA/cuda-quantum>`_.
-These images are published in a separate location `nvidia/nightly` on NGC, as well as on GitHub.
+These images are published in our `nightly channel on NGC <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nightly/containers/cuda-quantum/tags>`__.
 To download the latest version on the main branch of our GitHub repository, for example, use the command

 .. code-block:: console